glassroom/heinsen_routing/README.md

 # heinsen_routing

-Official implementation of "[An Algorithm for Routing Capsules in All Domains](https://content.glassroom.com/An_Algorithm_for_Routing_Capsules_in_All_Domains.pdf)" (Heinsen, 2019) in PyTorch.
+Official implementation of "[An Algorithm for Routing Capsules in All Domains](https://arxiv.org/abs/1911.00792)" (Heinsen, 2019) in PyTorch.
 This learning algorithm, _without change_, achieves state-of-the-art results in two domains, vision and language.

-For example, a capsule network using this algorithm achieves new state-of-the-art accuracy on smallNORB, outperforming [Hinton et al. (2018)](https://ai.google/research/pubs/pub46653)'s capsule network, using _fewer parameters_ and requiring _an order of magnitude less training_.
+For example, a capsule network using this algorithm outperforms [Hinton et al. (2018)](https://ai.google/research/pubs/pub46653)'s capsule network on a visual task using _fewer parameters_ and requiring _an order of magnitude less training_.
+A capsule network using the same algorithm outperforms [BERT](https://arxiv.org/abs/1810.04805) on a language task.

-Try it on your data!
+You can easily add the algorithm as a new layer to any model to improve its performance.
+Try it!

 ## Sample usage